Kivutha Kibwana

 Kivutha Kibwana (born June 13, 1954) is a Kenyan politician and human rights activist.
 He was Minister for Defence, Minister for Environment and a former member of parliament for the Makueni Constituency.
 He is also a former advisor to President Mwai Kibaki.
-Prof. Kibwana is currently serving his second term as the first Governor of Makueni County.
+Prof. Kibwana's second term as the first Governor of Makueni County ended in 2022.

 Early life and education

 Kibwana was born in 1954 in Mwanyani, a remote part located in Nzaui District, Makueni County.